 - Provide better bus services that are punctual and reliable, with improved passenger information and facilities, which provide access to where people want to go, when they want to go;

 - Provide safe walking and cycling routes to make it easier to travel on foot and by bike; and

 - Make it easier and safer to transport freight by road, rail, sea and air.

 A draft Strategic Transport Plan will be produced during 2017 that will include further details on our plans up until 2026.
-There will be opportunities to comment on the proposals before the final Strategic Transport Plan is launched early in 2018.
+There will be opportunities to comment on the proposals before the final Strategic Transport Plan is made available in early 2020.